kensanata/just-halberds/Just-Halberds.md

 ## Initiative

-Whoever says they begin, has the initiative.
-Fo Pi the fire-mage is fighting alongside two other mages against five orcs.
-They surprised the orcs and so Fo Pi gets to say what they do.
-They have the initiative because that's what is happening in the story.

-When you land a hit, you keep the initiative and can determine who goes next.
-This continues until the orcs get a better result.
-Now the tables are turned!
-The orcs have the initiative.
-They are going to grapple Fo Pi.
-They get to add one to their roll because they're tough and Fo Pi probably just gets to add one to their roll for their fist-fighting skill as it's hard to imagine how they would use their fire-magic and their fireball in such a situation.
-And as long as the orcs roll better, they can keep doing that.
+Whoever acts first has the initiative.
+When you land a hit, you keep the initiative and determine who goes next.
+This continues until the defenders get a better result.

+Example: Fo Pi the fire-mage is fighting some orcs.
+The orcs are surprised and so Fo Pi's player gets to say what Fo Pi does.
+Fo Pi is going to fireball the orcs.
+If Fo Pi misses, the orcs get the initiative.
+They decide to grapple Fo Pi.
+Thus, the side with initiative determines what gets used in the attack and this constrains what the defenders can use.
+It's hard to imagine how one would use fire-magic and fireballs against a bunch of grappling orcs.

 ## Agreeing on special effects

-You can use special abilities to get a +1 when rolling your dice, as described above.
+You can use special abilities to get add one when rolling your dice, as described above.
 In addition to that, they have special effects.
 The exact effects are determined at the table.

 Let us return to Fo Pi, the fist-fighting fire-mage shooting a fireball at five orcs.
 You roll a seven and add two, so your result is nine.
 The orcs roll six and add one because they're tough warriors.
 There is a difference of two.
 What does it mean?
 There's an explosion.
 Fire is everywhere.
-The five orcs are thrown in all directions.
+The orcs are flying through the air.
 One of them doesn't get back up.
-It's dead.
+They're dead.

-Fo Pi's player might have thought that the fireball would kill them all and challenged the result.
-Here's why I think one dead is good
+Fo Pi's player might think that the fireball ought to kill them all and challenges the result.
+Here's why I think one dead is good enough:
-enough:

 - The difference between the two results was small.
 It's worth one hit.
 Orcs have one hit in my game.
 One dead is fair.